 of very close texture

-uniformly white or slightly creamy in colour.
+uniformly white or slightly creamy in colour, for white varieties.

 They must be free from defects, with the exception of very slight superficial defects, provided these do not affect the general appearance of the produce, the quality, the keeping quality and presentation in the package.

-In addition, if the cauliflowers are put on sale “with leaves” or “trimmed” the leaves must have a fresh appearance.
+In addition, if the cauliflower are put on sale “with leaves” or “trimmed” the leaves must have a fresh appearance.

 (ii) Class I

-Cauliflowers in this class must be of good quality.
+Cauliflower in this class must be of good quality.
 They must be characteristic of the variety and/or commercial type.

 The heads must be: